Republication for Commercial and Course Use

 - Film stills are generally considered to fall within the realm of fair use for scholarly publishing.

 The selective use of copyrighted images for the purposes of scholarship, review, criticism, evidence, or evaluation is generally recognized as fair use and does not require permission.
-For more information regarding securing permission for images, visit the Artists Rights Society.
+For more information regarding best practices in the application of fair use, visit College Arts Association (CAA).

 Although usually brief or a small portion of a larger work, epigraphs that consist of quotations from works still under copyright do not always meet the criteria of fair use.
 An author may use brief quotations or poetry to introduce chapters and sections of a work, provided that there is articulable relevance between the quotation and content of the section in question.
 However, if the text of the epigraph is simply decorative, permission must be secured.
 Attribution to the original source is always required.